IhorKlimov/SmartImagePicker/README.md

 ```
 First one opens camera directly, second shows an intent picker, where user picks from desired application.
 You can include/exclude camera intents with boolean.

-That's it, if you don't need to crop image, don't call *setImageCrop()*  in the chain.
+That's it, if you don't need to crop image, don't call *setWithImageCrop()*  in the chain.
 By default it's disabled.
 And if you want to get a file after you picked image, you can get it with this method
 ```java
 File file = imagePicker.getImageFile();
 ```